lavik17/phylogenetic-tree-distance/README.md

 The script takes a newick tree, list of taxa, and a uses a hardcoded distance of 0.05

-The output is taxa-output.csv and taxa-output-nr.csv
+The output is taxa-output.csv, taxa-output-nr.csv, taxa-notfound.csv

 Syntax: